 Note: most algorithms are either focusing on identifying Buy Signals or Sell Signals.
 They are not combined because the underlying logic for identifying such signals is different.
 We leave this as an experiment to the readers.

 Each individual asset/ticker has its own page, where subscribers can see the results of available algorithms simulations on such an asset, including the detailed simulated Buy and Sell trading over the recent years.
-Here is a sample of how such a page looks like.

 Each algorithm will also have its own page, where the reader is only presented with the description of inputs and outputs of such algorithms, as well as the philosophy/ideas underlying them, but not with the internal details of such algorithms - such information remains proprietary.
 The page will flag at least the following items: